What is multifactor authentication

 After that one can store the YubiKeys challenge and expected response in the

 users local yubico challenge file.
-This is done using ykpamcfg
+This is done using ykpamcfg.
+The idea

 device returns the correct response.